mmorrisontx/trello-bulk-backup/README.md

 This software comes with no guarantees.
 I use this personally, but I probably will not implement feature requests, or possibly even bug fixes.
 YMMV.

 Beware: This script deletes unmanaged files in the output directory.
-Don't accidentally nuke your system drive by accident.
-I'd highly recommend running this in docker to prevent accidents.
+Don't nuke your system drive by accident.

 ## How to run

-### With Docker
+### With Docker (HIGHLY RECOMMENDED)
 ```
 docker run --rm \
   -v "$PWD:/app" \